Have you ever been in a space so wonderful that it grabs your whole attention? I mean, a man-made space. One that takes your breath away.

 Not only did I grow up near the Sainsbury Center in England, Foster's first building, and an extraordinary space to grab a child's attention and passion for design, but even here in Boston, Foster's hand is evident.
 With the recently built American Wing of the Museum of Fine Arts, Foster added an impressive seventy new galleries.
 He also reoriented the wayward museum back to its classical, symmetrical plan by restoring and reopening the original central entrances.
 And he cast off the 80's austerity of I.M.
 Pei's angular add-on.
 I love him for that.

-But the building that most comes to mind, his piece de resistance, and one that impacts the most people today, is the renovation of the British Museum in London, that busy city's most visited attraction and now Europe's largest covered public square.
+But the building that most comes to mind, his pièce de résistance, is the renovation of the British Museum in London, England's second most visited attraction and now Europe's largest covered public square.

 I was privileged to visit the Museum several times this past spring while on a trip to the UK with one of my children.
 I was very familiar with the pre-Foster museum because of the dedication of my high school Latin teacher who led enthusiastic field trips there in the 80's.
 It was the last place I visited before leaving the UK in 1990.
 And the first I returned to 24 years later, back in London.
 I was eager to see the touted changes that Foster had made.